PengFan130/CNO_based_transfer_learning_for_solving_PDEs/readme.md

 Beyond the original CNO training, this repository supports three transfer learning strategies to adapt a Source Model to a Target Model:

-1.  **Fine-tuning (Full)**: Updates all parameters of the pre-trained model on the new dataset.
+1.  **Fine-tuning **: Updates the last few layers of the pre-trained model on the new dataset.
 2.  **LoRA (Low-Rank Adaptation)**: Freezes the backbone and injects trainable rank-decomposition matrices, reducing the number of trainable parameters.
-3.  **NLT (Non-Linear Transformation)**: A specialized transfer strategy constraining NLT weights and biases for efficient adaptation.
+3.  **NLT (Neuron Linear Transformation)**: A specialized transfer strategy performing a linear transformation on the parameters of the source model for efficient adaptation.

 -----